-The facility is located at Biomedicum, Campus Solna, and specializes in supporting target identification and validation, keys and bottlenecks of drug discovery and development.
+The Chemical Proteomics Core Facility (ChemProt) is located at Biomedicum, Campus Solna, and specializes in supporting target identification and validation, keys and bottlenecks of drug discovery and development.
 It is also connected to the Chemical Proteomics and Proteogenomics node at SciLifeLab.
 This facility is available through the iLab booking system for core facilities.

-Clinical Proteomics Mass Spectrometry (MS) is a core facility that offers an opportunity to analyze the proteome composition of biological samples.
+Clinical Proteomics Mass Spectrometry (MS) is a core facility that offers you an opportunity to analyze the proteome composition of biological samples.
 The facility provides expertise and services in a wide range of MS-based proteomics methods with focus on in-depth quantitative proteomics and clinical proteomics.
 The facility also offers expert support in experimental design as well as downstream data analysis to ensure a high quality service.

 The Eukaryotic Single Cell Genomics facility aims at providing single cell transcriptomics and genomics services to the scientific community.
 Single cell analysis is an emerging technology that allows for the exploration of the transcriptome and genome content of individual cells.
 The facility offers streamlined single-cell RNA sequencing as well as whole genome DNA amplification to the scientific community in Sweden and beyond.
 The facility is of national interest and part of the SciLifeLab.
 This facility is available through the iLab booking system for core facilities.

 Genomic Medicine Center Karolinska (GMCK) is a KI/SLL core facility for translational research, clinical trials and diagnostics, focusing on transitioning of next generation sequencing (NGS) from basic science to clinical diagnostic settings.
 The facility supports KI and KS researchers and clinical users in aspects covering experimental design, data generation, data analysis and solutions for clinical decision support.

 The purpose and mission of the Mutation Analysis core Facility (MAF) is to help scientists at Karolinska Institutet, its associated hospitals, and other academic institutions to perform genetic, epigenetic and genetic-epidemiological research in order to identify and assess genetic factors involved in different disease processes.
 The facility offers techniques for targeted DNA methylation, genome-wide DNA methylation, genome-wide genotyping, targeted SNP genotyping as well as genome-wide expression analysis.

 This facility provides state-of-the art Mass Cytometry analysis to the entire Swedish research community.
 The facility belongs to the Affinity proteomics platform within SciLifeLab and consists of two nodes, one in Stockholm and one in Linköping.
 Together they perform standardized Mass Cytometry experiments on customer provided samples using validated panels of metal-coupled antibodies.
 They also perform technology development of new experimental assays and reagents as well as novel data analysis tools.
 This facility is available through the iLab booking system for core facilities.